Advertisement

 What is it like to drive?

-The Ioniq 9 uses Hyundai’s E-GMP architecture, which we know and admire from time spent in the Kia EV9 and other group EVs.
+The Ioniq 9 uses Hyundai’s E-GMP architecture, which we know and admire from the Kia EV9 and smaller stuff like the Ioniq 5 and EV6.
 It uses a compact electric power system that combines the motor, transmission and inverter into a single unit.

 Advertisement - Page continues below